micro-manager/micro-manager/doc/how-to-build.md

 ### Configuring

-To build from an SVN working copy, you will first need to generate the `configure` script.
+To build from source, you will first need to generate the `configure` script.
 This can be done with the command

     ./autogen.sh

-If you want to compile and install only special device adapters based on your microscope, you can skip these unused devices by editing `configure.ac` and `Makefile.am` under `/mmCoreAndDevices/DeviceAdapters`.
+Hack: If you want to compile and install only specific device adapters based on your microscope, you can skip these unused devices by editing `configure.ac` and `Makefile.am` under `mmCoreAndDevices/DeviceAdapters`.
 For example, if you delete `DemoCamera` in `SUBDIRS` section of `Makefile.am` and `m4_define` function of `configure.ac`, building will go through without `DemoCamera` module.
 It will help you to keep simplicity and skip the device adapters failed to compile at your machine now( but it will be better if you feedback issues at the same time).
 Then run `./autogen.sh` again.

 Now, you will run `./configure`.
-There are many ways to configure Micro-Manager, but you will most likely want to choose one of two major installation styles: a traditional Unix-style installation and installation as an ImageJ plugin.
+There are many ways to configure Micro-Manager, but you will most likely want to choose one of two major installation styles: a traditional Unix-style installation and installation as an ImageJ plugin (recommended).

 The traditional Unix-style will put Micro-Manager libraries (including device adapters) into `$prefix/lib/micro-manager` and other files (including JARs)